 - Do it for 15-30 minutes.

-You might find it extremely difficult not to concentrate on anything and amateurs tend to stress about being unable not to stress.
+You might find it extremely difficult not to concentrate on anything, and beginners tend to stress about being unable not to stress.
 But be gentle and keep trying.

 From the basics to more meditation techniques!
 Try any from the list and let the meditation cure depression:

 1. Chanting / Mantra meditation.

 This mantra is for creating good vibes and vibrations.
 There is a belief, that different languages produce different vibrations and Sanskrit is the purest vibration?
 Some people find this amusing or discard these as quasi-science, others take it seriously.
 You are free to choose.

 Take a comfortable position and focus on repeating Om mantra or any chant.